claywares/cogc-site/src/ch04-01-cost-saving.md

 ## WHEN
 1. During Regular Financial Reviews: Routine audits help identify trends and prevent overspending.
 2. When Identifying Cost Spikes: Unexpected increases in cloud bills can signal inefficiencies or mismanagement.
-3. Periodically as Part of Optimization Efforts: Continuous improvement ensures that new inefficiencies don’t creep in as workloads evolve.
+3. Periodically as Part of Optimization Efforts: Continuous improvement ensures that new inefficiencies don't creep in as workloads evolve.
 4. After Initial Cloud Deployment: New cloud setups often have overprovisioned resources to ensure smooth operations, which can lead to unnecessary costs.
 5. When Adopting New Technologies: Migrating to new services (e.g., serverless or managed services) can offer better cost efficiency.